| Activities

 sur le thème: "L'union européenne et les relations

-transatlantiques" This activity was held on 15 September 2005.
+transatlantiques" This activity was held on 15 September 2005. * The European

 Constitution.
 Briefing by H. E. Eric Hayes, Ambassador